kaifeichen/MARVEL_Android/README.md

 ## What is CellMate?
 Please refer to the README.md in https://github.com/SoftwareDefinedBuildings/CellMate_Server

+## How to Install CellMate Android Client?

+1. Enable installing applications from unknown sources from the Android phone settings.
+More details can be found [here](https://developer.android.com/distribute/tools/open-distribution.html).

+2. Download the latest apk file from [the CellMate Android releases](https://github.com/SoftwareDefinedBuildings/CellMate_Android/releases).

+2. Open the apk file to install.

-## How to Run CellMate Android Client?
+## How to Work on CellMate Android Client?

 1. Download [Android Studio](https://developer.android.com/studio/index.html) and install [Android NDK](https://developer.android.com/ndk/index.html).